How To Set Up And Maintain Your Crypto Portfolio

 Rebalancing your cryptocurrency portfolio means assessing the assets you’re holding to make changes where necessary.
 It helps you avoid over-investment in a single asset and gives you the opportunity to add new assets.
 The volatility of the market makes consistent rebalancing a must for every trader.
 The price of crypto assets can rise or fall fast based on something as trivial as a rumour or a tweet.

 For example, on May 12 2021, when Elon Musk tweeted that Tesla would stop accepting Bitcoin as payment because of environmental challenges, the price of BTC dropped around 15%.
-Twelve days later, Musk tweeted positively about the North American bitcoin miners’ plan to publish renewable usage, and the price of Bitcoin went up 4%.
+Twelve days later, Musk tweeted positively about the North American Bitcoin miners’ plan to publish renewable usage, and the price of Bitcoin went up 4%.

 5. Take Risk Management Seriously